Isa1asN/Elevetor-System/README.md

 # Elevetor-System
+#A small project I tried When I was a 2nd yr SW student
 Elevator (lift) management
 ####What is required here is to implement a system that manages one lift that works in an N-story building.
 And the program should take a list of pressed buttons requesting the lift and decide how to serve the request.####